kangrongji/cubical-classics/README.md

 We are open to advices and contributions!

 ### Dependency
-Depend on [the Cubical Agda standard library](https://github.com/agda/cubical), keeping up with the newest (maybe not publicly released yet) version.
+- [The Cubical Agda standard library](https://github.com/agda/cubical), keeping up with the newest (maybe not publicly released yet) version.